Mint Extract

 Muddle:

-- Pick all the leaves from the stems.
+1. Step 3: Pick all the leaves from the stems.
+Collecting about 1 packed cup of leaves.

-- In order to dissolve the most of the volatile essential oils as possible, we need to muddle the leaves and bruise the cells.
+1. Step 4: In order to release as many of the volatile oils as possible, we need to muddle the leaves and bruise the cells.
 Some people chop their mint leaves, others crush in their hand, I personally like to give rub them back and forth between my hands.
 However you choose to do it will work!

 Fill Jars: